joonasrooben/NLP-text2emoji/README.md

 | 17 | 😊     |     0.981 |     0.836 |     0.903 |     0.377 |     0.456 |     0.413    |
 | 18 | 😍     |     **0.997** |     0.934 |     **0.964** |     0.542 |     0.634 |     0.584    |
 | 19 | 😂     |     0.878 |     0.836 |     0.856 |     **0.663** |     **0.853** |     **0.747**    |

+We can see from the table above, that the most difficult emoji to assign is 😜.
+Twitter based model did not even predict it once.
+For MC_20 model 😍 is the best predicted emoji and 😂 for the Twitter dataset based model.
+The 😂 emoji is by far the most frequent emoji in the Twitter dataset as well and the model is obviously very well tuned to predict it.
+One might argue that more frequent emojis should be predicted more often but if it comes from the account of predicting other emojis correctly, like in our case, the data shoud be kept balanced to avoid underfitting for other emojis.

 **Evaluation with swapped data**